Capital Economics for Hedge Funds

 We partner with a wide range of hedge fund investors to help them anticipate turning points in economic and market cycles, to identify opportunities as macro narratives shift, and to understand how longer-term changes in the global economy will affect their returns.
 Whatever your strategy, our 70-plus global team of professional economists and personalised data solutions prepare you with the insight you need to stay ahead of the curve.

-Challenge conventional wisdom through the collective expertise of our team
+We help you to challenge conventional wisdom through the collective expertise of our team

 We know that hedge funds need trusted, independent insight to determine when to bet against the market.
 Our track record of successful non-consensus calls and thought leadership informed from all angles help you identify opportunities to confidently challenge received wisdom.